codepennnn/123/README.md

 WITH YearRange AS (
-    -- Generate years from START_DATE to END_DATE
+    -- Generate one record per year from START_DATE to END_DATE SELECT
-    SELECT
         VW.WO_NO AS WorkOrder,
         VW.V_CODE AS VendorCode,